Eliminate Marketing Overwhelm

 Even I, a seasoned marketer, get regularly overwhelmed by all the marketing things I want to, or worse, “should” be doing.
 Perhaps it’s worse for me than others because I feel like I need to represent in all areas.
 As if somehow that “proves” that I know what I am doing.

-But in truth, simpler is often much better when it comes to marketing.
+But in truth, simpler is often much better when it comes to marketing, that is what helps eliminate marketing overwhelm.

 When I take a look at the business women I admire, I see one common trend – they focus on doing a few things really well.